 The Woven Roman Shades

 When it came to the living room window treatments, I knew I wanted woven shades.
 And I’m so happy I finally came across these budget-friendly bamboo shades.
 They’re a great color (no orange undertone), cordless, and very budget-friendly.
+There’s also a gray driftwood color as well.

 I ordered five 35 inch by 70 inch bamboo shades at $46.78 each for a total of $250.27 (that includes tax).